chentong0/rl-binary-rar/README.md

-# rl-binary-rar
+# Binary Retrieval-augmented Reward Mitigates Hallucinations

-Official repo for "Binary Retrieval-augmented Reward Mitigates Hallucinations"
+We will release our data, models, and code soon.
+Please stay tuned!